drGalapagos/SupportNightmares/README.md

    - Use relative links when adding supporting documents.
    - *Example: [`250228_drgalapagos_001.md`](Entities/Google/Ads/Refund/250228_drgalapagos_001/250228_drgalapagos_001.md) presents a Google Ads Refund Nightmare involving a legitimate automatic refund process blocked by the support team.*

-4. *(Optional)* If you would like to provide an in-depth, subjetive analysis of the process, create another `.md` file and name it using the same name as for the directory (Step 1.) and for the main `.md` file (Step 3.), then append the word `analysis` with a `_`  after the last 3-digit number block. *Example: [`250228_drgalapagos_001_analysis.md`](Entities/Google/Ads/Refund/250228_drgalapagos_001/250228_drgalapagos_001_analysis.md) presents a personal analysis of the Google Ads Refund Nightmare using key principles from various fields of study.*
+4. *(Optional)* If you would like to provide an in-depth, subjective analysis of the process, create another `.md` file using the same name as for the directory (Step 1.) and for the main `.md` file (Step 3.).
+Append the word `analysis` with a `_`  after the last 3-digit number block.
+   - *Example: [`250228_drgalapagos_001_analysis.md`](Entities/Google/Ads/Refund/250228_drgalapagos_001/250228_drgalapagos_001_analysis.md) presents a personal analysis of the Google Ads Refund Nightmare using key principles from various fields of study.*

-5. Place the directory and the `.md` file(s) in the appropriate folder based on the following structure:
+5. Place the directory(ies) and the `.md` file(s) in the appropriate folder based on the following structure:
    - **Entities:** these are providers of various services (e.g. companies, organizations, etc.).
 They represent the top-level organizations that you had an issue with.
 To solve the issue you encountered you requested help from the support team of one of these entities.
-     - If the entity you had an issue with is already present in this directory, chose that one!
+     - If the entity you had an issue with is already present in this directory, choose that one!
 If the entity is not yet present, add it by defining its name. *Example: Google.*
    - **Sub-units:** the next level is a sub-unit within the previous entity representing a branch, department or a smaller unit within the entity.
-     - If the sub-unit of the entity you had an issue with is already present in this directory, chose that one!
+     - If the sub-unit of the entity you had an issue with is already present in this directory, choose that one!
 If the sub-unit of the entity is not yet present, add it by defining its name. *Example: Ads (a sub-unit within Google dealing with ads).*
-   - **Issue:** This level represents the general type of your issue.
+   - **Issue:** this level represents the general type of your issue.
-     - If the general type of issue is already present in this directory, chose that one!
+     - If the general type of issue is already present in this directory, choose that one!
 If the general type of issue is not yet present, add it by defining its name as succinctly as possible.
 Use max 5 words without spaces with the first letter of each word capitalized, *Example: Refund, BlockedAccount, DiscrepancyBetweenInstructionsVsInterface, etc.*
-   - **Concrete case:** Place your directory(ies) (created in Steps 1. and 2.) and the `.md` file(s) (created in Steps 3. and 4.) into this directory.
+   - **Concrete case:** the directory(ies) and `.md` file(s) created in Steps 1-4. describing the process worth sharing.
+Place your directory(ies) and file(s) into the appropriate directory representing the general type of issue you faced.